VA vs. USDA Loans: Which Program Is Right for You?

 Property Location Requirements

 USDA Loan: Geographic restrictions apply.
 You must buy in a USDA-eligible rural area.
 Most suburban and urban areas are excluded.
-Roughly 97% of U.S. land area is USDA-eligible, but it excludes major cities and some suburbs.
+Approximately 97% of U.S. land area qualifies as rural under USDA definitions, but major cities and many suburbs are ineligible.

 What Qualifies as "Rural"?